Max Collins (actress): 2011–present: Transfer to GMA Network

-In 2010, when her contract with Star Magic ended, Collins left for the United States to figure things out.
+In 2010, when her contract with Star Magic ended, Collins left for the United States to "figure things out".
 A year after, she returned to the Philippines to relaunch her entertainment career.
 She changed her agent to Perry Lansigan's PPL Entertainment, Inc., changed her stage name to Max Collins, and finally signed an exclusive contract with GMA Network.

 In 2012, she starred as a supporting role in her first afternoon series project under GMA Network, The Good Daughter and plays as Bea's (Kylie Padilla) best friend and a secret lover of Darwin.
 She also appeared in some episodes of Maynila.
 She also starred in Primetime TV series Pahiram ng Sandali with Dingdong Dantes, alongside Lorna Tolentino and Boyet de Leon.

-In March 2015, Collins appeared as a cover girl for FHM Philippines 15th Anniversary issue, which co-headline with Online babes Tricia Santos and PBA courtside reporter Rizza Diaz.
+In March 2015, Collins appeared as a cover girl for FHM Philippiness 15th anniversary issue, which she co-headlined with Tricia Santos and PBA courtside reporter Rizza Diaz.
 Collins was included on the top 10 of the 2015 FHM 100 Sexiest Woman, Collins was on the ninth spot.

 Personal life

 Collins is a cousin of actresses Lauren Young and Megan Young.
 She is close friends with actress Jessy Mendiola.
-Collins was baptized as a Born-again Christian in October 2015.
+She was baptized as a Born-again Christian in October 2015.

 Collins married Pancho Magno in Manila on December 11, 2017.
-They have a son, Skye Anakin, who was born on July 6, 2020.
-In May 2023, Collins confirmed her split with Magno.
+On July 6, 2020, she gave birth to their son, Skye Anakin via water birth.
+In May 2023, Collins confirmed her separation with Magno.
 They divorced in October 2024.